TheAwiteb/lprs/README.md

 <!--
 ### Backup

 It is important to regularly backup your passwords to prevent data loss.
-Passrs does not provide an automatic backup feature.
-To backup your passwords, you can use the export command provided by Passrs.
+Lprs does not provide an automatic backup feature.
+To backup your passwords, you can use the export command provided by Lprs.
 This command allows you to export your encrypted passwords to a json file, which you can then manually backup to a secure location. -->

 ## Contributing

-Contributions to Passrs are welcome!
+Contributions to Lprs are welcome!
 If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License

-Passrs is licensed under the GPL-3.0 License.
+Lprs is licensed under the GPL-3.0 License.
 This means that you are free to use, modify, and distribute the software under the terms of this license.
 Please refer to the [LICENSE](LICENSE) file for more details.